JOSHIK27/react_guide/README.md

 The most important and common hook used in the react.
 This returns the value of state variable and setter function.
 This is responsible for re rendering for components.

 <h3>useContext</h3>
-This is helpful to extract the context from the context variable that is passed by context provider.
+This is used to extract the context from the context variable that is passed by context provider.

+<h3>useCallback</h3>
+Used to cached a function itself (unlike value -> useMemo)
 <h3>useMemo</h2>
 Very powerful in caching a heavy computation (like filtering an array etc).
 Use only if computation is expensive (more than 1 ms as per docs) else it would cause overhead.
 Takes a callback with no paramters and a dependency array.
 Each time the dependency array changes, the computation inside callback function body is calculated are return value (any js variable).

 <h4>memo</h4>
 Let us say we have a component.
 This component has child components.
 Lets say parent component is rendered, then react renders all of its child components recursively.
 So, what if props of child component are not changed ?
 There is no point of re-rendering.
 Here comes the memo, we can wrap child component with memo while exporting them.

+<h3>useRef</h3>
+refs are just like state variables which persist across the renders but do not trigger the renders.
+Refs are mutable.
+Most common usecase is, react allows to add ref attributes to dom elements.
+We can create a ref and store this as ref value to dom node.
+This can then be used to access the dom node. useRef returns an object with current property and a value. (focusing inputs, playing videos, scrolling image to view are common usecases)
 <h2>Bundling</h2>
 Merging all the import files to a single file and loaded once.
 Webpack does this magic under the hood.